Otto Corbach

 Otto Corbach (1877–1938) was a German journalist and publicist.

+Biography

 Corbach was born in Herscheid and moved to Qingdao in 1900, at that time the administrative centre of the Kiautschou Bay concession.
 He had a position as an accountant, probably for Kappler & Sohn as he was staying in Kappler's house.
-He started editing the paper Deutsch-Asiatische Warte (Germa-Asian Viewpoint).
+He started editing the paper Deutsch-Asiatische Warte (German-Asian Viewpoint).
 However in 1902 he got in trouble for criticising the authorities and returned to Germany.
-He worked as an editor first in Kassel and then in Wroclaw before moving to Berlin.
+He worked as an editor first in Kassel and then in Wrocław before moving to Berlin.

 Corbach was a friend of Franz Pfemfert and shared his readiness to use the writings of Friedrich Nietzsche to criticise Wilhelminian Germany.
 He was a regular contributor to Pfemfert's Die Aktion.